Skip to main content

 Enable Warm Transfer

 When you enable warm transfer on a Transfer Call node, you’re switching from a basic “cold transfer” (where the customer gets transferred directly) to an intelligent handoff system.
-The AI will manage the entire transition process, ensuring human agents are prepared and customers experience a smooth transition.
+The AI will manage the entire transition process, ensuring the human agent is prepared and customers experience a smooth transition.
 Location: Transfer Call node → Toggle “Enable Warm Transfer”

 Default: Disabled (uses standard transfer)